xpbowler/xpbowler/README.md

 ## Hi! 👋 I'm Ryan,
 I enjoy working on ML applications, games, web-dev projects, and exploring new advances in LLMs.

-I'm currently a Software Engineering student at the University of Waterloo (2028).

-Avid mechanical-keyboard hobbyist ⌨️, and swimmer 🏊.
-I also love to rock-climb in my spare time.
+Currently a Software Engineering student at the University of Waterloo (2028), avid mechanical-keyboard hobbyist ⌨️, and swimmer 🏊.
+I like rock-climbing in my spare time.

 ## 🖥️ I'm currently working on